janprzy/podarchive/README.md

 ==========
 This is a simple script for archiving podcasts, including show notes.

 I made this because I wanted to download and archive some podcasts I like, but wasn't satisfied with the solutions that already exist.
-None of them seemed to save the show notes or let me customize the names of the downloaded files to my liking, so I made `podrachive` to solve that.
+None of them seemed to save the show notes or let me customize the names of the downloaded files to my liking, so I made `podarchive` to solve that.

 Behaviour
 ---------